 Knitting in the round (aka circular knitting) is a popular choice for speed and ease of knitting, and it's almost required for some projects such as socks and hats.
-But if you want to work a stitch pattern in the round and you only have instructions for the pattern worked flat, how do you go about converting a stitch pattern to be knit in the round?
+If you want to work a stitch pattern in the round and you only have instructions for the pattern worked flat, though, how do you go about converting a stitch pattern to be knit in the round?

 Backward and Opposite